-.snap Vs ,deb Package
+.snap Vs .deb Package

-With the growth of Linux applications in quantity, quality also comes the concern of security.
-Even with few known Linux attack cases available it is possible to be attacked by virus or hackers or malware.
+As the number of Linux applications grows, so does the concern about security.
+Even though there are few recorded Linux attack incidents, it is conceivable to be attacked by viruses, hackers, or malware.

-Those problems are solved quicker on Linux because of being open source and community can contribute to keeping the Linux World ready for any bug or virus that appear.

-When installing an application (or app) and it has vulnerabilities, sometimes needs libraries that are not available anymore on that distro version.
+Because Linux is open-source, those problems are fixed faster, and the community may contribute to maintaining the Linux World ready for any bug or virus that appears.
+When installing a vulnerable application (or app), it may require libraries that are no longer accessible on that distro’s version.

-In this post, we will show you big differences between .deb and .snap packages.
+In this article, we’ll go through the key distinctions between.deb and.snap packages.

 DEB Packages

-Debian packages are sets of content files necessary to implement commands or features needed by users to solve an issue.
+Debian packages are collections of content files required to implement commands or features required by users to address a problem.

-To install from command line, normally we use an elevated command, like the one bellow, if the file is locally located.
+If the file is locally located, we generally use an elevated command, such as the one below, to install from the command line.

-dpkg provides the basic functionality for installing and manipulating Debian packages.
-Generally users don't manage packages manually, instead, they use APT package management software.
+The core capability for installing and manipulating Debian packages is provided by dpkg.
+In most cases, users do not manage packages manually but instead utilize APT package management software.

-Debian-based distributions support GPG signature verification of signed Debian packages but this is not set by default.
-As a workaround, repository metadata is used to verify the authenticity of the file.
+Signed Packages GPG signature verification of signed Debian packages is supported by Debian-based distributions, however it is not enabled by default.
+As a workaround, repository metadata is used to validate the file’s authenticity.

 Features